KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 This is where NaN boxing comes in.
 NaN boxing allows you to cram extra information into the NaN value that exists within the floating-point spectrum of numbers.
-Lets take a look at how a `double` is stored in memory.
+Let's take a look at how a `double` is stored in memory.

 ```
-+- 1 Sign bit
++- Sign bit
 |+- 11 Exponent bits
 ||          +- 52 Mantissa bits
 vv          v